AMD’s Q2 2021 revenue grew 99% to $3.85B on market share gains

 Non-GAAP net income was $778 million compared to $216 million a year ago and $642 million in the prior quarter.
 Non-GAAP diluted earnings per share was 63 cents compared to 18 cents a year ago and 52 cents in the prior quarter.

-AMD now has $3.79 billion in cash, cash equivalents and short-term investments.
+AMD now has $3.79 billion in cash, cash equivalents, and short-term investments.
 Cash is coming into the company at a rate of $952 million per quarter, compared to $243 million a year ago and $898 million in the prior quarter.

 Quarterly financial segment summary